Folding Light Oklahoma Contemporary

 Oklahoma City, Oklahoma

-Founded in 1989, the mission of Oklahoma Contemporary is to keep art accessible, offering free exhibits, art camps and classes for local youth, as well as performances, lectures, adult classes, and workshops.
+Founded in 1989, the mission of Oklahoma Contemporary Arts Center is to keep art accessible, offering free exhibits, art camps and classes for local youth, as well as performances, lectures, adult classes, and workshops.
 This project includes a 301-seat black box theater and dance studio.

 Alvine Engineering was contracted to assist in relocating the center from State Fair Park into a new 54,000-square-foot building in downtown Oklahoma City.